 How are metals like copper antimicrobial?

 Copper is an inherently antimicrobial material.
 Upon contact, ions of copper damage microbe cell membranes and disrupt the internal functions critical to the viability of bacteria, viruses, and fungi.4 While toxic to many microorganisms, copper surfaces are safe to touch.
 1 Governments and large corporations have been exploring alternatives to mitigate the cross-contamination of dangerous microorganisms.
 From household items to mass transit, the search for non-chemical lines of defense has created a new market for copper products.

 Antimicrobial copper PVD coatings are high quality, wear-resistant, and cost-effective.

-Vapor Technologies (VaporTech) manufactures a range of PVD systems designed to deposit copper and other PVD coatings engineered to meet your product’s durability, function, and appearance requirements.
-Coating cost is often less than $20 for an entire chamber load of parts, and your current manufacturing staff can operate the system.
+Vapor Technologies (VaporTech®) manufactures PVD systems designed to deposit copper and other PVD coatings engineered to meet your product’s durability, function, and appearance requirements.
+The coating cost is often less than $20 for an entire chamber load of parts, and your current manufacturing staff can operate the system.
 Contact us for more information on how to add value to your products with a new VaporTech® PVD system.

 Let's talk about copper PVD coating!

 Please fill out this form and we'll get back to you promptly!

 Authors note: VaporTech manufactures coating equipment and develops optimized coatings that meet our customers’ aesthetic and functional requirements.
 Products coated with VaporTech systems must be marketed and sold in conformance with local regulations.